Here is a checklist to help you make the best choices.

 Period (also referred to as the Annual Enrollment Period).
 This provides

-change in the coming year, according to independent insurance agent Vince Kelly.
+in the coming year, according to independent insurance agent Vince Kelly.

 Here’s a checklist to get you prepared for open enrollment.